Liberals' New Gun Bill Still Weaker Than U.S. Laws: Victims' Advocates

 The new gun bill also proposes to repeal Bill C-42, the Common Sense Firearms Licensing Act.
 That act, pushed by the former Conservative government, allowed the free transport of restricted and prohibited weapons without a permit.

 Still, de Villiers would like to see more done.
-She said Canada can look to the United States as a model of tougher gun laws.
+She pointed to the United States, where she said Canada can find tougher gun laws to model after.
 "It's got better provisions for tracking guns used in crime.
 For preventing the diversion of guns into illegal markets," she said.

 The Liberals' new gun bill proposes to reinstate a rule requiring businesses, excluding private sellers, to keep records of firearm sales and purchaser data.
 As for tracking guns that may have been used in a crime, the current process isn't straightforward.

-Authorities have to go to the weapons manufacturer, who then checks records to determine which retailer sold the firearm.
+Authorities have to go to the weapons manufacturer, who then checks records to determine which retailer the firearm was sold.
 Using that information, police can track if a gun was used in a crime.

-Advocates say examples like that suggest that the legislation is written to placate gun owners rather than address the concerns of victims of gun violence and their families.
+It's one example advocates says suggests how the legislation is written to placate gun owners than to address the concerns of victims of gun violence and their families.

 "During this whole debate, there's been a virtual silence on the victim's perspective," de Villiers said.
 "Why are they not at the table?"